verygoodplugins/wp-fusion-lite/readme.txt

 * Apply tags when users register
 * Import contacts from your CRM as new WordPress users and generate passwords for them
 * Export site users to your CRM as contact records
+* Track visitor activity using your CRM's tracking scripts (with supported CRMs)

 = Lite Version =